A Man’s Man!

 Gunsmoke Radio Show

 The Gunsmoke radio show ran from 1952 until 1961.
 Marshall Matt Dillon was portrayed by William Conrad.
-His deep and powerful voice was perfect for broadcasting and he was paid top dollar at the time.

 The Gunsmoke TV Show